sictweb/bti425-2020/notes/angular-deployment-intro.md

 ## Angular Deployment Introduction

 Until now, we've been working with our web applications in a local environment.
-We have relied on the frameworks (ie, the integrated "development servers" included in React / Angular) to execute our code on **localhost**.
-However, sooner or later we will have to build and publish these applications so that they are available for the public / clients to use.
-Fortunately, Angular offers An extremely simple "build" process:
+We have relied on the frameworks (the integrated "development servers" included in React and Angular) to execute our code on *localhost*.
+However, sooner or later we will have to build and publish these applications so that they are available for the public to use.

+Fortunately, Angular offers an extremely simple "build" process.

 <br>